Arthur Hubish, Penn Township Stabbing Victim, Remembered As 'Kind Soul'

 “They just could not get along,” he said.

-Stewart said Arthur Hubish lived with and took care of his sister Maria, who had dementia.MORE NEWS: Tesla Driver Killed In Fiery Crash After Hitting Trees
+Stewart said Arthur Hubish lived with and took care of his sister Maria, who had dementia.MORE NEWS: Catching It Early: Doctors Seeing Rise In Diabetes In Younger Population

 A source told KDKA’s Jennifer Borrasso that investigators tried to establish a motive when they questioned the son, but could not get one.